muhammedshihab1001/FM_Radio/README.md

 ## 📌 Purpose

 This project is created for **learning and educational purposes only**.
+It is intended to demonstrate frontend development concepts such as audio streaming, search & filtering, state management, and responsive UI design.

 ---